Bennett College: Civil Rights Movement

 Willa B. Player led Bennett until 1966.
 She was succeeded by Isaac H. Miller.
 His father had been an administrator at Bennett during President Frank Trigg's tenure.
 Miller maintained the "Bennett Ideal," despite the social changes of the late 1960s.
 Students protested the strict dress codes, disciplinary policies, and curfew.
 During the 1967–1968 school year, freshwomen walked out of dormitories one minute before curfew.
 Students took over the student union while demanding change to college policies.
-Miller surrounded the buildings with campus security, and brought in family and sleeping bags, changing the protest to a campus-wide "sleep over".
+Miller surrounded the buildings with campus security, and brought in family and sleeping bags, changing the protest to a campus-wide "sleepover".
 Students were required to wear dresses or skirts, and hats and gloves until the early 1970s.

 Miller collaborated with other colleges and universities in Greensboro to form a consortium that expanded Bennett's academic program by giving students access to other local universities.
 His administration developed the biomedical research and interdisciplinary studies programs, along with a bridge program in conjunction with Meharry Medical College of Nashville, Tennessee.
 He collaborated with other HBCU presidents to establish the National Association for Equal Opportunity in Higher Education, serving on the first board of directors.
 Miller's plans were supported by alumnae, who donated material and fiscal resources.

-Miller increased Bennett's endowment, and also completed construction of four new buildings on campus.
+Miller increased Bennett's endowment and also completed the construction of four new buildings on campus.
 He served as president for 21 years, the second-longest presidential tenure in Bennett College history, and during a period of considerable social change.
 He retired in 1987.
 Gloria Randle Scott became Bennett's 12th president and its second woman in that position.